Disclosure: This post may contain affiliate links. If you purchase through these links, I may earn a small commission at no extra cost to you.

 In Japanese cooking, rice is always served with other dishes.
 It plays a supporting role, but at the same time, it sits at the heart of the meal.

 If you are cooking Japanese food in Australia, the good news is that it is quite easy to find rice that works well.
-This guide will help you choose the kind of rice used in everyday Japanese meals.

 What Kind of Rice Is Used in Japanese Meals?